Frances Degen Horowitz: Biography

-Frances Degen was born in the Bronx and raised in a predominantly Jewish neighborhood.
-She met her future husband, Floyd Ross Horowitz, when she was 11 years old.
+Frances Degen met her future husband, Floyd Ross Horowitz, when she was 11 years old.
 They married in 1953 and had two sons together.

-Horowitz completed a bachelor's degree in philosophy at Antioch College in 1954.
+She completed a bachelor's degree in philosophy at Antioch College in 1954.
 She obtained a master's degree in elementary education at Goucher College, also in 1954.
 After working as a public school teacher in Iowa City, she returned to school to pursue a doctorate in developmental psychology, graduating from the University of Iowa in 1959.
 She completed her dissertation, titled The incentive value of social stimuli for preschool children, under the supervision of Boyd R. McCandless at the Iowa Child Welfare Research Station.

-Horowitz was an assistant professor at Southern Oregon College from 1959 to 1961 before joining the faculty of the University of Kansas.
+She was an assistant professor at Southern Oregon College from 1959 to 1961 before joining the faculty of the University of Kansas.
 She served as Founder and Chair of the Department of Human Development and Family Life from 1968 to 1978, and as Vice Chancellor for Research, Graduate Studies and Public Service at the University of Kansas from 1978 to 1991.